New molecular bonds existing in the strong interaction: Creation bond

 We use $\bar q_1 q_2$ to denote the light quark-antiquark pair from the $D^{(*)}$ and $\bar D^{(*)}$ mesons, where $\bar q_1$ is from the $D^{(*)}$ meson and $q_2$ is from the $\bar D^{(*)}$ meson.
 We use $\bar q_3 q_4$ and $\bar q_5 q_6$ to denote the two sea quark-antiquark pairs from the vacuum.
 According to the Lagrangian $\mathcal{L} = \bar q i \gamma^\mu D_\mu q$ with $D_\mu = \partial_\mu + i g_s A_\mu$, we assume their quantum numbers to be both

 and their total quantum numbers to be

+In addition, two $^3P_0$ quark-antiquark pairs are also possible, but they would result in a higher energy configuration.
 Moreover, we require that the three antiquarks $\bar q_{1,3,5}$, which orbit around the $charm$ quark in the $D^{(*)}$ meson, have the same color and so the symmetric color structure; the three quarks $q_{2,4,6}$, which orbit around the $charm$ antiquark in the $\bar D^{(*)}$ meson, also have the same color and so the symmetric color structure; the two antiquarks $\bar q_3$ and $\bar q_5$ form a strong bond, while the two quarks $q_4$ and $q_6$ form another strong bond.
 There are numerous sea quark-antiquark pairs and sea gluons in the QCD vacuum, making it possible for these assumptions to be satisfied.

 Based on the above assumptions, we find that the $\bar q_1 q_2$ pair with the quantum numbers

 is capable of forming the following configuration: